Foreigner in My Own Country: 5 Shocking Culture Contrasts

 In Barcelona, tattoos are completely normalized.
 In L.A., while more accepted than smaller American cities, I still get more stares than I do in Spain.
 I love tattoos and I’m covered in them — not because I’m a criminal, just because I love art.
 I’m already mentally prepared for a different vibe in public spaces.

 Here’s the one I’m actually excited about.
 I haven’t been back to the States since recreational cannabis became legal in California.
 The last time I was there, I had a medical card (my toe hurt, apparently).
-Now I can just walk into a dispensary like a normal human — I’m absolutely checking out the legal market while I’m there.
+I’m finally living the cannabis expat California dream — walking into a dispensary like a normal human without a medical card.
 The difference between cannabis culture in Spain and fully legal California is going to be fascinating.

 What I’m Doing While I’m in LA

-Besides soaking in the culture shock of being a foreigner in my own country, I’ll be filming content with my GoPro and phone (left the big Black Magic rig at home), doing product reviews including the DynaVap HyperDyn, and hopefully collaborating with anyone in the L.A. cannabis space.
+Besides soaking in the culture shock of being a foreigner in my own country and living the cannabis expat California lifestyle, I’ll be filming content with my GoPro and phone (left the big Black Magic rig at home), doing product reviews including the DynaVap HyperDyn, and hopefully collaborating with anyone in the L.A. cannabis space.
 If you own a dispensary, magazine, or cannabis brand in the LA area — hit me up in the comments.

 Frequently Asked Questions

-What does it mean to feel like a foreigner in your own country?
+What makes someone feel like a foreigner in my own country when returning home?

 References